SUNDAY, July 20, 2014

 not necessarily reflect the actual profit for the evening.

-When you provide baked goods, please indicate on a label whether
+When you provide baked goods, please indicate on a label whether your

-your homemade baked goods contain nuts.
+homemade baked goods contain nuts.

-can bring their baked goods to the parish kitchen on Saturday evening or
+bring their baked goods to the parish kitchen on Saturday evening or

-Bingo bakers for Tuesday, April 29: K. dillon, M. Dostall, J.
+Bingo bakers for Tuesday, July 29:

 Thank you: We thank the parishioner households who provided baked

 goods for bingo on July 15: J. Batcha,

-J. Batcha, P. Brandon and T. Vislosky.
+J. Varju, M. Vinarcsik, and T. Vislosky.